kishoresukumaran/containerlab-backend/README.md

 - **Git**: Required to clone the repository
 - **Docker**: Required for containerizing the application (with Docker Compose plugin)
+- **Containerlab v0.68.0**: Required on the host system (the same version is installed in the container)
 - **Root access**: Required for systemd service installation and Docker operations
 - **jq**: Optional, but recommended for formatting API responses and running the test script
 - **Node.js** (v14+): Only needed if you plan to run the server outside the container